History of Rome (Livy): Publication

 The first five books were published between 27 and 25 BC.
 The first date mentioned is the year Augustus received that eponymous title: twice in the first five books Livy uses it.
 For the second date, Livy lists the closings of the temple of Janus but omits that of 25 (it had not happened yet).

 Livy continued to work on the History for much of the rest of his life, publishing new material by popular demand.
 This explains why the work falls naturally into 12 packets, mainly groups of 10 books, or decades, sometimes of 5 books (pentads or pentades) and the rest without any packet order.
 The scheme of dividing it entirely into decades is a later innovation of copyists.

 The second pentad did not come out until 9 or after, some 16 years after the first pentad.
 In Book IX Livy states that the Cimminian Forest was more impassable than the German had been recently, referring to the Hercynian Forest (Black Forest) first opened by Drusus and Ahenobarbus.
-One can only presume that in the interval Livy's first pentad had been such a success that he had to yield to the demand for more.